 A maximum of one workshop proposal per department will be accepted for evaluation per year.
 UA faculty, staff, and graduate students may submit proposals.
 In addition, we will consider interdisciplinary workshops proposed jointly by faculty associated with WSP, IE and/or REN from three or more departments.

 - Relevance – Addresses water, environmental, and/or energy challenges relevant to Arizona and has an obvious audience who will benefit.

 - Integration – Priority will be given to workshop topics that integrate across at least two areas in the water-environment-energy nexus.

-- Training and outcome – Workshop will provide clear benefits to participants in a way that will help them address water/environment/energy solutions; workshop outcomes will benefit an even larger community or lead to a large, well-organized, well-orchestrated research proposal.
+- Outcomes – Workshop will provide clear benefits to participants in a way that will help them address water/environment/energy solutions; workshop outcomes will benefit an even larger community or lead to a large, well-organized, well-orchestrated research proposal.

 - Return on investment – Intended outcomes and follow-up will benefit the UA, workshop topic area, and/or the state of Arizona, or shows strong promise for future research funding.